Learning Outcomes

 Legal estates and interests require strict compliance with statutory formalities.
 If these are not met, the right may still exist in equity if there is a valid contract or other equitable basis.

-If a legal estate is not validly created (e.g., missing registration), only an equitable interest arises.
+If a legal estate is not validly created (for example, missing registration), only an equitable interest arises.
+An equitable lease or easement created by contract is enforceable if specific performance would be granted.

 Worked Example 1.1